CSCfi/csc-user-guide/docs/apps/mothur.md

 ### Version on CSC's Servers

--   Puhti: 1.48.0
+-   Puhti: 1.39.5, 1.44.0, 1.48.0
 -   [Chipster](https://chipster.csc.fi) graphical user interface

 ## Usage

-To initialize the default version of Mothur in Puhti use:
+To initialize the default version of Mothur on Puhti, use:
 ```text
 module load mothur
 ```
-To see all available versions:
+To see all the available versions:
 ```text
 module spider mothur
 ```